zaltac/NumMethodsWPseudoCodes/Chapter04/videos.md

 [Video 6.
 Aitken's and Steffensen's Acceleration Methods](https://www.youtube.com/watch?v=RYsva1tesvg) This video covers Aitken's and Steffensen's Acceleration Methods.
 An example is solved step by step to illustrate the implementations of each method.

 [Video 7.
 Systems of Nonlinear Equations.
 Solving by Newton's Methods](https://www.youtube.com/watch?v=s_pHaKM5S3Q) This video covers the numerical solution of systems of nonlinear equations using Newton's method.
 A two by two numerical example is used to illustrate how the method works.

+[Video 8.
+Roots of a Polynomial.
+Bairstow's Method](https://www.youtube.com/watch?v=s_pHaKM5S3Q) This video describes the Bairstow's method for finding all real and imaginary roots of an nth degree polynomial.
+A numerical example is provided for better comprehension.